Skip to content

 Setting up Glossaries

-Glossaries are files that contain lists of terms, their definitions and other attributes.
-You can have as many glossary files as you like in your repository.
+Glossaries are Yaml files that contain lists of terms, their definitions and other attributes.
+You can have as many glossary files as you like.

 Bounded Contexts